On Generating Lagrangian Cuts for Two-Stage Stochastic Integer Programs: Restricted Separation of Lagrangian Cuts

 \section{Restricted Separation of Lagrangian Cuts}

 Observe that given any $(\pi,\pi_0)\in\bR^n\times\bR_+$, evaluating $\bQs(\pi,\pi_0)$ gives a valid inequality \eqref{cut}.
-By picking $(\pi,\pi_0)$ properly, we show in the following proposition that a small number of Lagrangian cuts is sufficient to give a bound at least as good as the perfect information bound \pv{\citep{avriel1970value}}\gv{\cite{avriel1970value}} defined as Although the perfect information bound can computed by solving a separate subproblem for each scenario, it is often better than the LP relaxation bound because each subproblem is a MIP. \begin{prop} The following inequality holds: \end{prop} \pv{\proof{Proof.}} \gv{\begin{proof}} The proof follows by observing that if $(x,\{\theta_s\}_{s\in S})$ satisfies $c^Tx+\theta_s\geq\bQs(c,1)$ for all $s\in S$, then
+By picking $(\pi,\pi_0)$ properly, we show in the following proposition that a small number of Lagrangian cuts is sufficient to give the perfect information bound \pv{\citep{avriel1970value}}\gv{\cite{avriel1970value}} defined as Although the perfect information bound can computed by solving a separate subproblem for each scenario, it is often better than the LP relaxation bound because each subproblem is a MIP. \begin{prop} The following equality holds: \end{prop} \pv{\proof{Proof.}} \gv{\begin{proof}} We first show the ``$\leq$" direction.
+It follows by observing that if $(x,\{\theta_s\}_{s\in S})$ satisfies $c^\top x+\theta_s\geq\bQs(c,1)$ for all $s\in S$, then

-\pv{\Halmos} \pv{\endproof} \gv{\end{proof}} From this example, we see that Lagrangian cuts with $(\pi,\pi_0)=(c,1)$ can already yield a bound at least as good as $z_{\text{PI}}$.
+The inequality \eqref{eq:PI} follows from the fact that the first inequality in \eqref{ineq:PI} must hold at equality for all optimal solutions of \eqref{eq:PI}.
+This is because if $c^\top x+\theta_s>\bQs(c,1)$ for some $s\in S$, we can obtain a feasible solution with a lower objective value by decreasing the value of $\theta_s$. \pv{\Halmos} \pv{\endproof} \gv{\end{proof}} From this example, we see that Lagrangian cuts with $(\pi,\pi_0)=(c,1)$ can already yield the perfect information bound.
 One interpretation of this example is that useful Lagrangian cuts can be obtained even when searching in a heavily constrained set of coefficients, which motivates our study of restricted separation of Lagrangian cuts.